 I think the story I like better, though, is one that’s much less known.
 Shortly after launch, Apollo 12 was struck by lightning.
 Twice.
 Everything went nuts.
 Mission control lost all telemetry, and on-board the spacecraft so many alarms were going off that Pete Conrad remarked “I don’t know what happened here; we had everything in the world drop out.”
 To be a bit more exact, there was a massive power failure on-board the spacecraft, and the ground crew had no way to figure it out without the telemetry.
 Aaron was on EECOM, and everyone expected him to call an abort to the mission.

 Except… something like a year earlier, Aaron had become curious about some of the spacecraft systems.
 Specifically about the systems that monitor the electrical equipment and provide the telemetry.
 During a simulation, he had seen exactly the same garbled telemetry pattern that he was seeing that day during the Apollo 12 launch.
 He signaled to the flight director, “Flight, try SCE to aux.”
-Neither the flight director, CAPCOM, nor Conrad knew what he was talking about.
+Neither the flight director (known by the short title “CAPCOM“) nor Conrad knew what he was talking about.
 He had to repeat it a couple of times.
 Fortunately, Alan Bean (lunar module pilot, I believe) knew the obscure switch that Aaron was talking about and flipped it.
 They got their telemetry back immediately, were able to fix the power problem, and got the mission back on track.
 Aaron apparently became somewhat of a legend in Mission Control after that.

-Oh, did I mention that he was about 24 years old?
+Oh, did I mention that he was only about 24 years old?
+I think he was immediately and unanimously declared a “steely-eyed missile man”. 😉

 This is the kind of thing that gets me hooked.
 I won’t call it a dream job, because I’m not at all sure I could handle the pressure, but it’s certainly the raw edge.
 I’d love to meet John Aaron, but to be honest, I’m not sure what I would say if I did.
 I would love to hear more of these stories… all the way down to the picky little details.